LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 with viscosity `ν=0.01` and appropriate boundary conditions.
 Weak-form residuals are computed via integration against test functions `phi_u`, `phi_v`, while strong-form residuals are evaluated at selected points.
-As for the boundary conditions, this filefolder's primary focus is on the **model's ability to converge to the steady-state solution**, rather than strictly enforcing physical boundary conditions.
+As for the boundary conditions, this filefolder's primary focus is on the **model's theoretical limit ability to converge to the steady-state solution**, rather than strictly enforcing physical boundary conditions.
 Therefore, we did not explicitly impose Dirichlet or Neumann boundary conditions.
+Trival solution

 - For smooth, low-frequency Burgers’ flows, the networks are still able to learn globally smooth solutions.
 - Not setting boundary conditions allows the model to explore trivial or globally minimal-residual solutions, which is sufficient for comparing the convergence performance of FNO, CNN, and MLP.